neondatabase/website/content/docs/guides/vercel-app.md

 ## Create a project in Vercel

+In the previous step, you push your code to a GitHub repository.
+You can now deploy your application to Vercel.

 1. Log in to your Vercel account.
 1. Select **Add New** > **Project**.
 1. Select your GitHib account.